Computer model locks in Browns vs. Jets picks, score prediction, SGP for NFL Week 10

 The Cleveland Browns and New York Jets meet in Week 10 of the 2025 NFL season on Paramount+ with both teams sitting near the bottom of the league standings.
 The Browns have transitioned to starting rookie quarterback Dillon Gabriel after dealing Joe Flacco, while the Jets were busy at the trade deadline and stockpiled more picks for their rebuild.
 This isn't expected to be one of the top games in Week 10, but it could ultimately decide which franchise has the No. 1 pick in the 2026 NFL Draft.

 Kickoff from MetLife Stadium is set for 1 p.m.
 ET on CBS and Paramount+.
-The Browns are 2.5-point favorites in the latest Browns vs. Jets consensus odds at SportsLine and the total comes in at 37.5.
-Cleveland is a -135 money line favorite while New York is a +113 home underdog.
+The Browns are 2.5-point favorites in the latest Browns vs. Jets consensus odds at SportsLine, and the over/under is 37.5 points.
+Cleveland is a -131 money line favorite (risk $131 to win $100), while New York is a +111 home underdog.
 Before making any Browns vs. Jets picks, make sure you check out the NFL picks from the SportsLine Projection Model.
 Be sure to watch this game on CBS and Paramount+, where new users can get a free one-week trial.
 Sign up here.

 Click here to bet Browns vs. Jets at BetMGM Sportsbook, where new users get either $150 in bonus bets if your first bet wins or up to $1,500 in bonus bets if your first bet loses: